 Wait!
 Don’t stash your spirit of revelry in the attic just yet.
-Mardi Gras isn’t over, and there are plenty of ways to celebrate from parades to balls this March.
-Even once the festivities end on March 5, Lent can’t keep the city down for long.
-From parades celebrating holy men (St. Patrick and St. Joseph), to opportunities for letting loose and dancing (BUKU Music + Art Project and Super Sunday), to, let’s admit it, eating (snowballs, seafood, Top Taco, and Hogs for the Cause), March in New Orleans is anything but dull.
+March brings an end to the Mardi Gras festivities but also marks the start of spring festival season.
+From St. Patrick’s Day parades to the BUKU Music + Art Project to Super Sunday, March in New Orleans is anything but dull.
 Below is our roundup of just some of the many local happenings and things to do that are sure to leave you filled with memorable times with family, friends, significant others, or even good, solo time with yourself.

-If you were expecting just horse racing at the track, you are in for a treat.
-The sixth annual Wiener Dog Racing competition takes place on March 9 at the New Orleans Fair Grounds.
-Each year, a collection of 48 intrepid purebred dachshunds (plus six alternates) compete for cash prizes.
+If you were expecting just horse racing at the track, you’re in for a treat.
+The seventh annual Wiener Dog Racing competition takes place on March 7, 2020 at the New Orleans Fair Grounds.
+Each year, a collection of 40+ purebred dachshunds compete for cash prizes.
 Dogs are divided into four semi-final heats with twelve dogs each.
 The first, second, and third place wieners of each heat will then compete for the championship in the final race.
 Ever seen a bunch of wiener dogs run?
 It is sure to warm your heart.
-General admission is $5, with clubhouse admission at $10.
+General admission is $6.50, with clubhouse admission at $11.50.
 Children twelve and younger are free.

-If you can appreciate a fine bourbon and are searching for a sophisticated evening out, the third annual New Orleans Bourbon Festival from March 20-23 might be up your alley.
-In addition to tastings in an environment reminiscent of a 1920s speakeasy, the festival offers a seminar component, with sessions on topics like Bourbon History, Master Distiller Talks, and Women in Bourbon; grand tastings, bourbon pairing dinners; and burlesque with Trixie Minx.
+If you can appreciate a fine bourbon and are searching for a sophisticated evening out, the fourth annual New Orleans Bourbon Festival from March 11-14, 2020 is just up your alley.
+In addition to tastings in an environment reminiscent of a 1920s speakeasy, the festival offers a seminar component, with sessions on topics like Bourbon History, grand tastings, bourbon pairing dinners, a Trixie Minx burlesque show, and more.

 Better known as BUKU, the BUKU Music + Art Project is a music festival with an underground/house party vibe.
-Dozens of musicians, particularly within the EDM, hip-hop, and indie rock genres, take to the stages on March 22 and 23 for a weekend of crazy dancing and fun.
-This year’s lineup includes Lana Del Rey, Dog Blood (Skrillex X Boys Noise), the Black Madonna, Denzel Curry, Dashboard Confessional, Excision, and Earthgang, among many others.
-In addition, the festival will host art exhibits and pop-up street performers.
-Festival events take place in the Lower Garden District.
+Dozens of musicians, particularly within the EDM, hip-hop, and indie rock genres, take to the stages on March 20 and 21 at Mardi Gras World.
+This year’s lineup includes Tyler the Creator, Flume, Illenium, Glass Animals, Megan Thee Stallion, Charli XCX, and more.
+In addition to the music, the festival will host art exhibits and pop-up street performers.

 10. Get your fava bean at the St. Joseph’s Day parade

-Ash Wednesday (March 6) is the start of Lent, the solemn period when Catholics divest themselves of excess.
+Ash Wednesday (February 26) is the start of Lent, the solemn period when Catholics divest themselves of excess.
 As part of Lenten observance, Catholics fast and abstain from meat on Ash Wednesday and Fridays, often opting for seafood.
 In New Orleans, this may or may not be considered a hardship because our seafood is seasoned to perfection and world-renowned.
 Either way, take the opportunity during March to eat out at one of the many local seafood establishments like Casamento’s, Frankie and Johnny’s, GW Fins, or Pêche.
 Alternatively, grab a fried shrimp or oyster po-boy at one of the many po-boy shops around town.
 Or, get real casual and enjoy a platter of crawfish (do as the locals do and suck the heads) at a neighborhood bar like Markey’s or Mid City Yacht Club.
 The Lenten season continues all throughout March.

 13. Attend the Tennessee Williams Festival

-The annual Tennessee Williams Literary Festival, now in its 33rd year, scheduled for March 27-31.
-A celebration of the life and works of playwright Tennessee Williams, best known for his play A Streetcar Named Desire, the 2019 festival will includes writer’s craft sessions, panel discussions, celebrity interviews, theater, food, and music events, walking tours, a book fair, and more.
+The annual Tennessee Williams Literary Festival, now in its 34th year, is scheduled for March 25-29, 2020.
+A celebration of the life and works of playwright Tennessee Williams, best known for his play A Streetcar Named Desire, the 2020 festival will includes writer’s craft sessions, panel discussions, celebrity interviews, theater, food, and music events, walking tours, a book fair, and more.

 14. Eat up at Hogs for the Cause

 Meat-lovers, look no further than the annual Hogs for the Cause to indulge your cravings.
-A festival designed to raise money to support research on pediatric brain cancer, Hogs has quickly become a local favorite.
-Scheduled for March 29-30, the festival is centered around a friendly competition among barbecue chefs.
+A festival designed to raise money to support families of children with brain cancer, Hogs has quickly become a local favorite.
+Scheduled for March 27-28, the festival is centered around a friendly competition among barbecue chefs.
 Each year, 85 local and regional barbecue chefs, professional and not, compete in seven categories: Whole Hog, Ribs, Pork Butt/Shoulder, Porkpourri, Sauce, Fan Favorite, and Fundraising Champion.
 The barbecue is complimented by local beer and live music.
 In the fiscal year of 2019 alone, the Hogs team has been able to distribute grants and made charitable contributions of nearly one million dollars, reaching families from 41 out of 50 states.

 15. Awe at local church architecture